Junior Professor in Number Theory

 Goethe University Frankfurt am Main

 Welcome!
-I am a Junior Professor in Number Theory in the Algebra and Geometry Group at Goethe University Frankfurt am Main, supported by the LOEWE-Schwerpunkt Uniformized Structures in Arithmetic and Geometry.
-My research areas are arithmetic and algebraic geometry, with a particular focus on tropical geometry and moduli spaces.
+I am a Junior Professor in Number Theory in the Algebra and Geometry Group at Goethe University Frankfurt am Main.
+My position in Frankfurt is supported by the LOEWE-Schwerpunkt Uniformized Structures in Arithmetic and Geometry.
+My research areas are arithmetic and algebraic geometry, with a particular focus on tropical and non-Archimedean geometry, and its connections to the geometry of moduli spaces, to Brill-Noether theory, and to Hurwitz theory.
+Since January 2019 I am also supervising my first Ph.D.-student Felix Röhrle.

 I completed my doctorate at the Department of Mathematics at Brown University with a thesis on the Tropical geometry of logarithmic schemes.
 My doctoral advisor was Dan Abramovich.
 I did my undergraduate degree in Mathematics with a minor in Physics at the University of Regensburg, where I wrote an undergraduate thesis under the guidance of Klaus Künnemann.
 During this time I also spent a year as a visiting graduate student at Brandeis University.